-- Invite responses to the opening question. - Paraphrase or read aloud the first paragraph and invite volunteers to share examples they may know which illustrate how the laws in our country have developed and changed over time. (e.g., women's right to vote, slavery) - Read the next paragraph to emphasize that the Church's journey of faithful discovery of God and his ways continues, especially through the Sacraments.
+- Invite responses to the opening question.
+Share how your own understanding of the law has developed over time - Paraphrase or read aloud the first paragraph and invite volunteers to share examples they may know which illustrate how the laws in our country have developed and changed over time. (e.g., women's right to vote, slavery) - Read the next paragraph to emphasize that the Church's journey of faithful discovery of God and his ways continues, especially through the Sacraments. - Write pilgrim people on the board, and ask the class for words and phrases to describe what it means to them.